syncfusion-content/uwp-docs/uwp/DataGrid/Getting-Started.md

 GridUpDownColumn
 </td>
 <td>
-Represents SfDataGrid column that hosts <code> SfNumericUpDown</code> in its cells.
+Represents Data Grid column that hosts <code> SfNumericUpDown</code> in its cells.
 </td>
 </tr>
 </table>

 ## Selection

-By default, the entire row is selected when a user clicks a cell in a SfDataGrid.
+By default, the entire row is selected when a user clicks a cell in a Data Grid.
 You can set the [SfDataGrid.SelectionMode](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectionMode) property to specify whether a user can select single row or cell, or multiple rows or cells.
 Set the [SfDataGrid.SelectionUnit](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_SelectionUnit) property to specify whether rows can be selected, or cells can selected.

 When `SelectionUnit` is `Row`, you can get information about the rows that are selected using [SfDataGrid.SelectedItem](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectedItem) and [SfDataGrid.SelectedItems](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectedItems) properties.

 When `SfDataGrid.SelectionUnit` is `Cell`, you can get information about the cells that are selected by calling [SfDataGrid.GetSelectedCells](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_GetSelectedCells) method.

-You can handle the selection operations with the help of [SfDataGrid.SelectionChanging](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_SelectionChanging) and [SfDataGrid.SelectionChanged](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_SelectionChanged) events of SfDataGrid.
+You can handle the selection operations with the help of [SfDataGrid.SelectionChanging](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_SelectionChanging) and [SfDataGrid.SelectionChanged](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_SelectionChanged) events of Data Grid.

 ## Sorting, Grouping, and Filtering

 ### Sorting

-By default, you can sort columns in a SfDataGrid by clicking the column header.
+By default, you can sort columns in a Data Grid by clicking the column header.
 You can configure the sorting by setting [SfDataGrid.SortColumnDescriptions](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SortColumnDescriptions) property as below,

 {% tabs %}
 {% highlight xaml %}